 In addition to the meal kits above, there are a couple of companies that sell meal kits that don’t require a subscription.
 I have not yet tried these ones, but I might in the future.
 Good Eggs, a Bay Area company, delivers 3 and 4 serving meal kits from an extensive set menu and Amazon.com sells kits through their Prime Fresh service (which costs $16/month).

+Freshly offers 48 meals to chose from, a significant expansion from the 30 they had in the past.
+They have greatly expanded their vegetarian and vegan offerings, they now have 6 of the latter – making it a good choice for those with pesky vegan children.
 The recipes are modern and classic American fare, plus some things in fashion (like Korean bibimbap).
 I found most of the dishes to be filling.

 I thought the quality of the food was very good (save for one dish).
 But personally, I don’t think I’d use them frequently simply because they don’t have enough meals that appeal to me.